Ships and Lisbon

 Doca de Santos and Cais do Sodré

 There has been a significant amount of demolition of warehouses and other dockside buildings between Cais do Sodré and Alcântara, whilst some of the remaining buildings have been coverted into bars and discotheques.
-Cais do Sodré remains active as a ferry terminal and, indeed, as explained above, since 2000 has seen much more traffic as the Cais da Alfândega services to Cacilhas have been transferred here.
+Cais do Sodré remains active as a ferry terminal and, indeed, as explained above, since 2000 has seen much more traffic as the Cais da Alfândega services to Cacilhas and elsewhere have been transferred here.

 Doca de Santa Apolónia